Trademark enforcement proceedings

 As to border enforcement, trademark rights holders can file an application for import suspension for goods suspected of infringing trademarks with the customs authority.
 The customs authority will examine the application and record the trademarks.
 The customs authority has the authority to seize goods suspected of infringing trademarks.
 During border seizure proceedings, both trademark rights holder and importer will be provided with opportunities to submit opinions, and the customs authority will then determine if suspected goods constitute a trademark infringement.

 As to foreign activities, activities taking place outside Japan cannot support a legal charge because the activities to be judged in Japanese courts must be those made within the territory of Japan.
-However, activities that take place in foreign countries are often cited in order to prove facts, such as the fact that the mark is well known worldwide and the fact that the alleged infringer had the intention to infringe.
-Further, judges sometimes wish to know about judgments rendered by courts of foreign countries, especially those of the United States and European Union.
+However, activities that take place in foreign countries are often cited to prove facts, such as the fact that the mark is well known worldwide and the fact that the alleged infringer had the intention to infringe.
+Further, judges sometimes wish to know about judgments rendered by courts of foreign countries, especially those of the United States and the European Union.
 In addition, an act of importation from foreign countries into Japan constitutes infringement taking place within Japan.

 What discovery or disclosure devices are permitted for obtaining evidence from an adverse party, from third parties, or from parties outside the country?